jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             my_expectation = 11
             reality == my_expectation

-  the test is still green.
-Why?
+  Why is the test still green?

 * I want the test to fail when I write a statement that is NOT :ref:`True<test_what_is_true>`.
 I change it to an `assert statement`_